ccf-2012/seedcross/README.md

 * but when you add new trackers you may want to redo the search, click the `Clear Search History` will delete all the records.

 ## Plans
+* Scheduler to run the task periodically
+* Seperate tracker to search for different media
-* filename/folder hardlink tweaks to get more crossed.
+* Hardlink tweaks of file/folder to get more crossed.
-* open to you Dai-lo(s) suggestions.
+* Open to you Dai-lo(s) suggestions.

 ## Acknowledgement
-1. aruba@hutongyouwu
+1. Aruba@hutongyouwu
 2. [CrossSeedAutoDL](https://github.com/BC44/Cross-Seed-AutoDL)